 For the lifetime of a given page's execution, a cache of all SELECT queries is kept.
 This means that for a given page load a given select query will only ever go out to the database once, even if it is executed multiple times.
-Any write to the database will flush this cache, so it is advised that on complicated pages you postpone database writes until the end of the page or use the execute_delayed functionality.
+Any write to the database will flush this cache.
 This cache will be automatically cleared at the end of a page load.